SprigganCG/hishiryo/README.md

 - Pillow
 - svgwrite

-## How to use
+## How to use radial rendering

 1 - find an appropriate csv. (more than 100 rows will start to overload the result a little)

-2 - in python 3 in your code or from a Jupyter notebook :
+2 - From your code or from a Jupyter notebook :

     from hishiryo import Hishiryo